plausible/website/_posts/2021-03-16-best-web-analytics-plugins-for-wordpress-sites.md

 What insights can you get from Google Analytics?
 Google Analytics provides more than 125 different reports with almost 300 metrics between them.

-<div class="mt-5 max-w-md mx-auto sm:flex md:mt-8"> <div class="mt-3 rounded-md shadow sm:mt-0 sm:ml-3"> <a href="https://wordpress.org/plugins/google-site-kit/" class="w-full flex items-center justify-center px-8 py-3 border border-transparent text-base leading-6 font-medium rounded-md text-indigo-600 bg-white hover:text-indigo-500 focus:outline-none focus:shadow-outline-blue transition duration-150 ease-in-out md:py-4 md:text-lg md:px-10">Site Kit</a> </div> </div>
+<div class="mt-3 rounded-md shadow sm:mt-0 sm:ml-3"> <a href="https://wordpress.org/plugins/google-site-kit/" class="w-full flex items-center justify-center px-8 py-3 border border-transparent text-base leading-6 font-medium rounded-md text-indigo-600 bg-white hover:text-indigo-500 focus:outline-none focus:shadow-outline-blue transition duration-150 ease-in-out md:py-4 md:text-lg md:px-10">Site Kit</a></div>

 There are various unofficial Google Analytics plugins for WordPress too.
 Some have a few users while others have millions.
 You can browse them all [in this list](https://wordpress.org/plugins/search/analytics/) in the official WordPress plugin directory.